quantum2907-debug/Hangman-Game/README.md

 🚀 How to Run the Game

-Make sure you have Python 3 installed
+1.Make sure you have Python 3 installed

-Clone this repository
+2.Clone this repository

-Run the game using:
+3.Run the game using:

-python hangman.py
+4.python hangman.py

 🧠 Concepts Used

-Python functions
+1.Python functions

-Loops and conditionals
+2.Loops and conditionals

-Sets and lists
+3.Sets and lists

-File handling
+4.File handling

-Random module
+5.Random module

-String manipulation
+6.String manipulation

-Modular programming
+7.Modular programming

 🎯 Purpose of the Project

-This project was created to:
+1.This project was created to:

-Strengthen Python fundamentals
+2.Strengthen Python fundamentals

-Understand how real-world games are structured
+3.Understand how real-world games are structured

-Practice clean and modular code
+4.Practice clean and modular code

-Learn how to manage larger programs across multiple files
+5.Learn how to manage larger programs across multiple files

 🔮 Possible Improvements

-Difficulty levels (easy / medium / hard)
+1.Difficulty levels (easy / medium / hard)

-Full-word guessing option
+2.Full-word guessing option

-GUI version (Tkinter or Web)
+3.GUI version (Tkinter or Web)

-Timer-based gameplay
+4.Timer-based gameplay

-Score tracking
+5.Score tracking